InfamousMusicify/MOTD/README.md

      (4.4-4.5 for classic/lightweight experience)
      (Version 3.3-3.5 for original experience)

-     Since 6.1, The datapack has been split into 2 parts, the normal MOTD part and the visual/musical Effects portion. the visual/musical portion is completely optional,
-     but adds some nice atmosphere. (you have to download/install it seperately) RFX and Music is no longer enabled by default, it has to be manually enabled by the player.

      Apologies for the Cluttered Downloads section, I am to lazy to learn desktop github and console commands.

      Motd Sources: All the Minecraft Splashes as of Dec 2019, an evergrowing # of 2b2t Motds,